top of page

 The Challenge

-Equity, diversity, inclusivity, and accessibility (EDIA) - as well as belonging - are critical to better care, experience, and outcomes in the health system.
+Equity, accessibility, and belonging are critical to better care, experience, and outcomes in the health system.

-Historically, EDIA initiatives and efforts have often appeared to be symbolic or performative and not transformative, with minimal if any positive impact on the health system for those populations seeking care or working within it who face structural racism or barriers.
+Historically, these initiatives and efforts have often appeared to be symbolic or performative and not transformative, with minimal if any positive impact on the health system for those populations seeking care or working within it who face structural inequities or barriers.

 Health system leaders, funders and users have begun to recognize that we must collectively grapple with, and address the numerous real world problems that impede the care and outcomes people need.